 Jason Cortlund studied film and writing at University of Oregon and earned a Master’s in screenwriting at University of Texas.
-He was 1998 postgraduate fellow at the James Michener Center for Writers.
-He served as a programmer for Cinematexas International Film Festival (founded by Athina Rachel Tsangari) from 1997-2004.
-His films (made with collaborator Julia Halperin) have shown at festivals, museums, and arts institutions around the world.
-Cortlund’s work has been honored by Texas Filmmaker’s Production Fund, Texas Commission on the Arts, Hershey Foundation, Pacific Northwest Writer’s Association, Centrum Institute, and US in Progress (Special Jury Mention).
-His script Lumberjunkies received an honorable mention for the 2012 San Francisco Film Society Hearst Screenwriting Grant.
+He was a postgraduate fellow at the James Michener Center for Writers.
+He served as a programmer for Cinematexas International Film Festival from 1997-2004.
+His films (made with collaborator Julia Halperin) have shown at festivals, museums, arts institutions, and theatrically around the world.
+Their work has been honored with an IFP Gotham Award nomination, a Venice Biennale College-Cinema development residency, a Yaddo residency, and a Special Jury Award at US in Progress.
+Cortlund received an honorable mention for a San Francisco Film Society Hearst Screenwriting Grant and a vote for Best Screenplay of 2012 in the Indiewire Critics Poll.
 He's also an active member of the New York Mycological Society and serves as editor of their quarterly newsletter.

 Julia Halperin received her B.A. summa cum laude from Hunter College and her M.F.A from the University of Texas.
-She was a programmer for Cinematexas International Film Festival (founded by Athina Rachel Tsangari) from 1997-2004.
-Julia’s work has earned support from the Texas Filmmaker's Production Fund, Liberace Foundation, City of Austin Cultural Contracts, and The Texas Commission on the Arts.
-She was also a finalist for a 2004 Rockefeller Media Art Fellowship.
-Her films (made with collaborator Jason Cortlund) have screened at International Film Festival Rotterdam, SXSW, Austin Film Festival, Directors Guild of America, Pacific Film Archive, Chicago Filmmakers, Houston Museum of Fine Art, Aurora Picture Show, and US in Progress (Special Jury Mention).
+She was a programmer for Cinematexas International Film Festival from 1997-2004.
+Julia’s work has received support from the Venice Biennale, Yaddo, Liberace Foundation, Austin Film Society, and The Texas Commission on the Arts.
+She was a finalist for a 2004 Rockefeller Media Art Fellowship.
+Her films (made with collaborator Jason Cortlund) have screened in theaters across the US and Europe, as well as at IFF Rotterdam, SXSW, New Directors/New Films, and Museum of Modern Art.
+They were nominated for an IFP Gotham Award as "Breakthrough Directors" for the debut feature Now, Forager in 2012.
 Julia has also worked as an editor for Greta Schiller, Heather Courtney, and Redmond Entwistle.
+She is a member of Austin Film Society's Filmmaker Advisory Committee and the Austin chapter of Film Fatales.

 Jonathan Nastasi is a cinematographer and documentary filmmaker based in New York City.
 Recent television credits include Food Network’s Savoring Harlem, Chopped, and Not My Mama's Meals and Discovery Channel's Mobster Confessions.
 His independent film work includes the documentaries Ni Una Mas and Rehearsal for a Sicilian Tragedy.
 He has also photographed numerous shorts and music videos.
 Now, Forager is his first narrative feature as a Director of Photography.